-On October 18, Prime Minister Stephen Harper announced negotiations had concluded on a giant corporate rights deal – the Comprehensive Economic and Trade Agreement (CETA) – with the European Union.
+On August 5, 2014 – 10 months after announcing an “agreement in principle” had been reached – Prime Minister Harper announced that negotiators had finalized details on a Comprehensive Economic and Trade Agreement (CETA) with the European Union.
 CETA will include longer patents (up to two years) for brand name pharmaceuticals, as well as other new rules that will delay the release of cheaper generic drugs.

 A Canadian Centre for Policy Alternatives study released on October 31 predicts these changes in CETA will add between $850 million and $1.65 billion annually to the cost of prescription drugs in Canada!

 This was a one-way cave-in (or a big give-away?) to Big Pharma with no benefits to Canada, whether in the form of promised jobs or new innovation from European drug companies, which stand to make a lot of money from the unnecessary patent changes.

 Provinces don’t want to pay more for public drug plans

 Harper had only just announced his new deal with the EU when the provinces started putting out statements saying they want to be compensated for any increases in drug prices.
 As it stands now, provincial governments will either have to pay for these increases or offload them to patients.

 Instead, provinces are asking for federal money, which is just our tax money when you think about it.
 No matter how you cut it, the public will be paying for longer patents – with our money going straight into the pockets of rich, multinational pharmaceutical companies.